 "Nail the Trick mode is a cool-looking addition that has a positive impact on the gameplay."

 This engine is a little dated now, but I feel it is still worth leaving on here.
 Ever since I have been a video game programmer, I have had a hobby engine.
 I have traditionally used this to study.
 It has been an invaluable tool to be able to study algorithms in my personal sandbox, before implementing them in a large production grade game engine.
-At one point, in 2010, I decided to clean it up and publish it here on my website.
-Most of the artwork you see is programmer art, but some close friends of mine donated some character models and animation for me to use.
+Most of the artwork you see here is programmer art, but some close friends of mine donated some character models and animation for me to use.

 What is interesting with what you see here, is that everything was written from a fairly low level.
 Everything you see is written directly on top of DirectX.
 Lighting, Shadows, Animation, Collision, Object and Memory Management, Effects, all written from scratch.

 I don't really see myself working on this any more, at least not in the near future.
 I am too busy with work and life.
-Please enjoy the video.
+For now, please take a look at the video.